Astellas’ partnership with Chicago-based nonprofit Aspiritech seamlessly merges proficiency, creativity and corporate social responsibility.

 “The accuracy and speed that the test engineers at Aspiritech have displayed has been remarkable,” said James Anderson, director, Commercial Technology at Astellas.
 “This group of individuals has an undeniable set of skills that makes them uniquely suited to perform software testing and QA work at a very prolific rate.”

 Distinctive Skill, Demonstrated Value

-The partnership also provides Astellas with an opportunity to highlight people with high-functioning autism as competent and adept workers, who use their distinctive skill set to accomplish complex and difficult tasks, and demonstrate the value they bring to the organization.
+The partnership also provides Astellas with an opportunity to highlight people with autism as competent and adept workers, who use their distinctive skill set to accomplish complex and difficult tasks, and demonstrate the value they bring to the organization.

 “Working with Aspiritech has been a hugely rewarding experience for Astellas and its employees,” said Stacy Stone, associate director, Commercial Technology at Astellas.
 “We certainly hope this paves the way for future partnerships with organizations like Aspiritech.”